corcorana/restingIAF/iaf_manu.md

 This may be of particular concern when dealing for instance with elderly populations, given the increased likelihood of diminished spectral power (and corresponding reductions in peak height) in older adults [e.g., @chiang2011].<!-- AC: has anyone got a good citation to the effect that older people often have less powerful/broader alpha peaks ? i thought i had, but can't seem to find it -->

 Additional parameters include:

-$W_\alpha$, the domain of the PSD corresponding to the putative alpha bandwidth;
+- $W_\alpha$, the domain of the PSD corresponding to the putative alpha bandwidth;
-$minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (fixed in relation to the statistical properties of the spectrum);
+- $minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (fixed in relation to the statistical properties of the spectrum);
-$pDiff$, the minimum proportion of peak height by which the highest peak component must exceed all competitors in order to qualify as the PAF; and $cMin$, the minimum number of channels necessary for the computation of cross-channel IAF estimates.
+- $pDiff$, the minimum proportion of peak height by which the highest peak component must exceed all competitors in order to qualify as the PAF;
+- $cMin$, the minimum number of channels necessary for the computation of cross-channel IAF estimates.

 Examples of what we consider to be reasonable parameter values are outlined in section 2.3.4.

 #### 2.2.3 Overview of analysis procedure